sharpedavid/moh-hnclient-v2-PoC/README.md

 2. In `hnclient-v2`'s `application.properties` file, set `jks-file=JKS_FILE_LOCATION`.
 3. Set `MOH_HNCLIENT_KEYSTORE_PASSWORD` as an operating system environment variable.
 The password is also in KeePass on the `moh-hnclient` record.
 4. In the `hnclient-v2` `application.properties` file, ensure that `client-auth-type = SIGNED_JWT`.

+On startup `hnclient-v2` will automatically renew the JKS file and upload the public key to keycloak if the certificate is within 30 days from expiry.
+(11 months old based on the codes current configuration).
+When this happens the new key will need to be stored in KeePass so that other developers can get the new key.
+If you are testing or modifying this feature be sure to use a different client in Keycloak so that you don't change the key for the `moh-hnclient` client in Keycloak that other developers may be using.
+To do this you will need to update the JKS properties in `application.properties` and the `keystorePassword` in `route.java`.

 ### Client ID and Password (optional)